Say Hello to Sunshine: Reception

 Say Hello to Sunshine charted at number 24 on the Billboard 200 after selling 38,000 copies in its first week.
 In the UK, the album reached number 48, while "Bitemarks and Bloodstains" reached number 82 in the singles chart.
 Spencer Charnas of Ice Nine Kills included the record on a list of albums that changed his life.

 Say Hello to Sunshine received mixed reactions from music critics.
 AllMusic was appreciative that the band's "aggressive tendencies" remain at the forefront of the group's sound.
 They mentioned that with "such intriguing stylistic shifts permeating it", the release is "an outing whose rewards come via repeated listening."
 Chart Attack reviewer Shezhaad Jiwani said that instead of re-treading old ground, the band made a "bold step forward" with the release, without "sacrificing their signature intensity."
 He complimented Barcalow's "twice as strong" vocal performance, especially as he got "rid of that grating whine and replacing it with more versatile vocals."
 Sputnikmusic staff member Ryan Flatley found the record a "tumultuous journey filled with twists and turns for some, while [to] others it was an embrace on what they gave to our ears as listeners."

 Raziq Rauf of Drowned in Sound said that while Barcalow's interest in "unsavoury" topics "tend[ed] to grate", he enjoyed the "new, more cultured approach to the execution" of Barcalow's lyricism.
 He described the album as a "superb and well-rounded effort" from a group that was attempting "to push its own boundaries, if nobody else's."
 Melodic reviewer Kaj Roth felt that the release was not as good as the band's first, "but then again it's not a disappointment either."
 He added that the tracks were up-tempo enough to "re-charge alkaline batteries for life, however the debut is a little better."

-AbsolutePunk staff member Scott Weber expected to the album, but said that he was "flat out wrong" and found it a "very solid, creative record that will silence a lot of critics, but also turn away some old fans."
+AbsolutePunk staff member Scott Weber expected to dislike the album, but said that he was "flat out wrong" and found it a "very solid, creative record that will silence a lot of critics, but also turn away some old fans."
 While noting that it was more "technical and innovative" than their past material, he felt that the album had "a bad tendency to fall into old habits at times.
 Finch ... got in the way of themselves."
 Ox-Fanzine reviewer Christian Meiners said that the release lacked "stadium rock character" in its alternative feel, and stated that he was "frightened by the extent of my dislike" for the album.
 JR of IGN bluntly referred to it as "one of the most criminally inaccessible albums in recent memory."
 As a Finch fan, he felt "alienated and hoodwinked" by this "poorly-constructed, terribly-written record."
 Chicago Tribune's Blair R. Fischer heavily criticised the album, saying that it "sounds like Finch just got its mitts on a bunch of Incubus B-sides and decided to ruin every one."